The Murals and people of Valparaiso, Chile

 With Valparaíso being built on very steep and hilly terrain, walking around can involve a lot of climbing.
 One way to avoid this is to take a taxi or a bus to the attraction that is furthest up the hill for your tour that day and simply make your way down from there.

 Safety can be a more serious concern and although most of the tourist districts are considered safe during the day there are occasional reports of muggings and pick-pocketing.
-These can mostly be avoided with the usual precautions like travelling in groups, leaving valuables hidden, or locked up where you are staying, and keeping very aware at all times especially in crowded places.
+These can mostly be avoided with the usual precautions like traveling in groups, leaving valuables hidden, or locked up where you are staying, and keeping very aware at all times especially in crowded places.

 Like any large city there are some safety issues, but with some slight precautions walking Valparaíso can be a highlight on a trip to Chile.

-While you will no longer have the chance to meet Neruda or ‘Che’ Guevara on the streets of Valparaíso, trudging the same cobblestone roads as these South American icons can will get you closer to what they may have experienced in years past.
+While you will no longer have the chance to meet Neruda or ‘Che’ Guevara on the streets of Valparaíso, trudging the same cobblestone roads as these South American icons can get you closer to what they may have experienced in years past.

 Brendan Nogue is a photographer and writer based in Calgary, Canada, who is always looking forward to his next vacation.